 Building a Defense Against a First-Degree Murder Charge

 Being charged with first-degree murder does not automatically mean you are guilty of the crime.
 On the contrary, the law states that you are innocent until proven guilty and the burden of proof in your criminal case rests with the prosecution.
 That means the prosecution must be able to prove each element of the crime beyond a reasonable doubt in order to get a guilty verdict.
 As a criminal defendant facing first-degree murder charges in the state of California, you have certain fundamental rights, including the right to an attorney, and choosing an experienced defense attorney to represent you in your criminal case is one of the best decisions you will make.
 A good criminal defense attorney will examine every aspect of your case and develop a sound and reasonable defense based on your specific situation.
 For first-degree murder charges, some possible defenses include asserting that the killing was accidental or justified, that you acted in self-defense or in defense of another person, that you suffered from insanity at the time the killing occurred, that you are a victim of mistaken identity, or that the evidence against you was obtained during an illegal search and seizure.
 Whichever defense strategy best suits your case, an experienced California criminal defense attorney can present a strong argument to improve your chances of securing an acquittal or having your charges reduced or dismissed.

 Contact Our San Diego Criminal Defense Attorneys

-If you or someone you love has been charged with first-degree murder in San Diego, it is in your best interest to contact our seasoned criminal defense attorneys at Sevens Legal, APC.
+If you or someone you love has been charged with first-degree murder in San Diego, it is in your best interest to contact our seasoned criminal defense attorneys at Sevens Legal Criminal Lawyers.
 Our knowledgeable lawyers have years of experience defending clients against first-degree murder charges and protecting their rights and freedom.
 Contact our firm today so we can get to work on your murder case right away.